-Digital Graphics will teach students to use artistic techniques to effectively communicate ideas via illustration and other forms of digital or printed media.
-Topics covered may include concept design, layout, paste -up and techniques such as engraving, etching, silkscreen, lithography, offset, drawing, collage and computer graphics.
+Digital Graphics introduces students to artistic techniques used to effectively communicate ideas via illustration, color, balance, proportion in design, and other forms of digital or printed media.
+Topics covered may include concept design, layout, paste-up, and techniques such as three-dimensional visualization, sketching, engraving, etching, silkscreen, lithography, offset, drawing, collage, and computer graphics.
+Safety and graphic design career opportunities will be incorporated throughout this class.